dragoncoder047/blog/aaaa/programming/c/pickles.md

 Title: Pickles!
 Date: 2023-02-23
+Series: pickle

 I've been playing around a little bit with LIL on my ESP32 arduino.
 It works, but there are a few things I don't like.
 LIL isn't object-oriented by default, so I can't do a lot of what I am used to writing code in Javascript and Python.
-LIL also forces the result of every expression (the `:::tcl expr` command) to be a number (so I can't do a `:::python "foo" * 3` to repeat a string), has no operator overloading because nothing is an object and supports overloading anyway, and (most importantly) doesn't support lexical closures.
+LIL also forces the result of every expression (the `:::tcl expr` command) to be a number (so I can't do a Python-esque `:::python "foo" * 3` to repeat a string), has no operator overloading because nothing is an object and supports overloading anyway, and (most importantly) doesn't support lexical closures.

 LIL also does not have what I think is a really useful operator: the `|>` pipe operator, for function chaining.
-Javascript is working on one (it was [proposed](https://github.com/tc39/proposal-pipeline-operator) and it will be incredibly useful if and when it actually goes through.
+Javascript is working on one (it was [proposed](https://github.com/tc39/proposal-pipeline-operator)) and it will be incredibly useful if and when it actually goes through.

-There are several things about LIL that I do like, though: it has a nice recursive parser, a very simple hashmap implementation, and the use of arrays of pointers to implement list types.
+There are several things about LIL that I do like, though: it has a nice recursive parser, a very simple hashmap implementation, and the use of native C arrays (i.e. double-pointer-indirection, two asterisks) to implement list types.
 Back when I was working on TEHSSL, I actually decided against the last one because I (erroneously) feared that if I had to `:::c realloc()` the array, it would move objects and corrupt the pointers of every object that pointed to them.
 When I looked at LIL, it finally dawned on me that the array was an array of *pointers* to the objects, and `:::c realloc()`'ing the array would only move the *pointers*, not the objects, and so it's okay to use as long as you don't overrun your array before you `:::c realloc()` it.

 LIL also forces the use of curly brackets (`:::tcl { }`) for delimiting code blocks (which are really just strings), which as a Python programmer, I don't like.
-One modification I would like to add is the use of a ":" to delimit a block of code.
+I really like the cleanness of the colon-plus-indent of Python.

 As-is, there is one feature that I want in my scripting language that I don't see in any other language.
 It is the ability to **define custom operators**.